ec-europa/rdf_entity/API.md

 ## RDF Graphs

-Entities using the SPARQL storage can be stored in different graphs, which are actually versions of the same entity, You can use graphs, for example, to store a draft version of the entity.
+Entities using the SPARQL storage can be stored in different graphs.
+Graphs can be used to store different versions or states of the same entity.
+Depending on the use case you can use graphs to store a draft version of the entity.

 ### RDF graphs storage